Mojtaba1996-glitch/-Statistical-analysis-/README.md

-# -Statistical-analysis-
+# -Statistical Analysis of Water Quality in the Huay Kaew Watershed
-This project focuses on the statistical analysis and visualization of water quality data in the Huay Kaew Watershed, Chiang Mai Province, Thailand.
-Using advanced statistical techniques, the analysis assesses key physico-chemical parameters such as temperature, pH, turbidity, dissolved oxygen, and nutrient concentrations across different sites and months.
-Key features of the project include correlation analysis, ANOVA testing to identify significant differences in water quality across locations, and Welch's t-test to compare specific sites.
-The project also incorporates visualization techniques like bar plots, correlation heatmaps, and grouped mean calculations to summarize trends.
-This analysis provides actionable insights for sustainable water resource management in the region and demonstrates the application of Python for environmental data science.
+This project conducts a comprehensive statistical analysis and visualization of water quality data from the Huay Kaew Watershed, Chiang Mai Province, Thailand.
+Advanced statistical methods are applied to evaluate key physico-chemical parameters, including temperature, pH, turbidity, dissolved oxygen, and nutrient concentrations, across multiple locations and time periods.
+Key analyses include:

+Correlation Analysis: To explore relationships between parameters.
+ANOVA and Welch’s t-test: To identify significant variations across sites and months.
+Data Visualization: Utilizing bar plots, correlation heatmaps, and grouped mean calculations to illustrate trends effectively.
+This project demonstrates the integration of Python-based statistical techniques with environmental data science to provide actionable insights for sustainable water resource management in the region.